 Next, determine how you use your kitchen

 Before you spring for new everything, ask yourself how the space is typically used.
 How often do you use your kitchen to prepare meals?
 How many people are usually cooking at one time?
 Does the kitchen serve double-duty as a homework and bill-paying center for you and the kids, and do you host family and holiday gatherings often?
-Determining how you actually use your kitchen will help you and your contractor come up with the best new space for your needs.
+Determining how you actually use your kitchen will help you and your contractor to come up with the best new space for your needs.
+Then, you can start researching your ideal countertops and cabinets and fixtures and fittings – for example, this companies countertops are beautiful and quartz counters are incredibly durable and resistant to scratches, stains, and heat so could be ideal!
+It’s good to do plenty of research to see what would work perfectly in your new kitchen.

 Third, create your budget